creativewave/use-definition/README.md

 `animateTo` should receive `NextIndex` and a `TimingFunction`.
 It the latter is not provided, it will default to `'easeOutCubic'`.

-`NextIndex` should be either an index `Number` of the next definition to transition to, or a function receiving the current index and returning the next index.
+`NextIndex` should be the index `Number` of the next definition to transition to.

 `TimingFunction` should be either an alias of an [available timing function](#timing), or a custom timing function called that will be called at each frame.
 It will receive a time value relative to the duration (between `0` and `1`), and a collection containing a [group of parameters](./src/definition/README.md#types-and-terminology) from the initial definition and its corresponding group from the definition to transition to.
 The behavior of this function should vary depending on its parameters length: